Participated in the Linux Server Construction Basics Seminar @ Osaka

 table of contents

-My name is Nakagawa and I work in the System Solutions Department.
+This is Nakagawa from the Systems Solutions Department.

-I attended to prepare for that exam and to review the basics of Linux server construction.
+I attended to prepare for the exam and to review the fundamentals of Linux server construction.

 The mascot, Tax, was lined up at the reception desk